RIKEN-RCCS/lens3/v2/doc/setting-guide.md

 well-known port=6379).

 Prepare a configuration file as "/etc/lenticularis/valkey.conf".
 Change the owner and edit the fields.
-Keep it secure, because it includes a password.
+KEEP IT SECURE, because it includes a password.
 Starting Valkey will fail when the owner of /etc/lenticularis/valkey.conf is not "lens3".
 The "requirepass" field needs be changed from the sample file.